mhogan-nwra/envector/README.rst

         .. code-block:: python
             :caption: `setup.py` format to specify both nvector and envector

+            # setup.py format
             install_requires=['envector>=0; python_version >= "3.9"',
                               'nvector>=0; python_version < "3.9"',
                               ...
                               ]

-        * Your Python code will now need to import both envector_ and nvector_
+        * Your Python code will now need to try and import envector_ or nvector_ in a try-except block.

             .. code-block:: python
                 :caption: Code block to import either nvector or envector

+                    # Code block to import either nvector or envector
                     try:
                         import nvector as nv
                     except (ImportError,):